How Do Monks Live Without Money?

 Proper monasteries provide the four requisites of robes, meals, lodging and basic medicines.
 It might not be the best quality or what you want, but it is available in one form or another.
 Actually, some of the best living standards (for monks) exist at monasteries that do not use money.
 Why?
 The donors will find it difficult to make donations to individual vinaya monks because those who don’t use money generally do not need many things.
 If you ask for things, you have to store or carry those things.
 Money is different.
 There is no limit to how much money one can have.
 Because it is difficult to donate to individual monks who do not use money, the donors often make merit by donating to the monastery instead and this results in a nicer place for the monks to live in, sometimes too nice.
 When monks use money, it actually makes the monastery poor because the donors are trained to give money to monks instead of the monastery itself.

 What is not covered in such monasteries are extra items you might feel you need, such as a phone, phone credit, commercially available books, travel expenses, and other nonessential items.
 You will need a private donor to provide these items.
 As more and more monks become free from money, a monk can be recognized with a no-money culture that supports it.
-Famous Express is a bus company that allows vinaya (money free) monks to ride for free.[mfn]There are some limitations in routes and number of seats available per month.[/mfn] For local monks, one usually has family that can provide these items.
+Famous Express is a bus company that allows vinaya (money free) monks to ride for free.1 For local monks, one usually has family that can provide these items.
 If one is sincere, other monks will also support with their own family or donors, etc. It depends on the size of the monastery.
 Furthermore, sincere monasteries usually have an office “kappiya” or “helper”, who takes care of the monks’ needs.

 Shameful To Ask